 No podcast or TV show playing.

-Create a regular schedule for exercise and writing, including early morning time and evening time.
+Create a regular schedule for exercise, meditation/mindfulness, and writing, including early morning time and evening time.
 These pockets of my day – early morning and evening – have mostly been lost to sleep, since the middle of the night has not been reliable for sleep. 🙂 And exercise and writing (as well as meditation) have taken a huge hit since my time became limited.
 I’ve done a good job of squeezing them in when I can (IMHO) but I’m going to amp up in all three areas once Jonas is sleeping through the night.

 Focus on maintaining a healthy diet.
 I am really trying to make this a priority NOW – cutting back on candy and caffeine and eating well.
 However, I make terrible choices about food and drink when I’m tired, and while I am working on this at the moment, I am also trying not to beat myself up about not maintaining a perfect diet at this incredibly hectic and sleep-deprived season of my life.